SparksScripts/Total-Apocalypse/README.md

  - Added a few more locations and minor improvements to some that are already in place.

+To Install
+**------------------**
+Drop all the packs into your resources and ensure each pack i.e.

+ensure pack1
+ensure pack2
+ensure pack3
+ensure postopint

+Make sure to restart after
+**----------------**

 We will be continuing to improve this resource & fix any problems found with it.
 We will also be creating a ton of new resources that can be added to your end of the world type server.
 Keep up with the development of this project and get support via our discord [Total Scripts Discord](https://discord.gg/Tb2hRb6F)